SLW Ranch

-The SLW Ranch, formerly known as the Percheron-Norman Horse Ranch, is an historic ranch located approximately 8 mi east of Greeley, Colorado, near the confluence of the Platte River and Crow Creek.
+The SLW Ranch, located on property formerly known as the Percheron-Norman Horse Ranch, is an historic ranch located approximately 8 mi east of Greeley, Colorado, near the confluence of the Platte River and Crow Creek.
 In 1998 it was honored by the Colorado Historical Society as a Centennial Ranch.

 It was listed in the National Register of Historic Places in 1991.
 The listing included 17 contributing buildings, 12 contributing structures, and a contributing site on 2200 acre.

-The SLW Ranch is named for the three initial partners - S for John Studebaker of wagon and automotive manufacturing fame, L for Lafayette Lamb, a lumber company executive and W for Harvey E Witwer, former manager of the Percheron-Norman Horse Ranch and nephew of Studebaker.
+The SLW Ranch is named for the three initial partners - S for John Studebaker of wagon and automotive manufacturing fame, L for Lafayette Lamb, a lumber company executive and W for Harvey E Witwer, a nephew of Studebaker and managing partner.

 History

-Studebaker and Lamb established the Percheron-Norman Horse Ranch in the 1880s on property purchased from “Lord” Lyulph Ogilvy, second son of the seventh Earl of Airlie.
-At one time the ranch was one of the largest horse operations in America, spanning 22000 acre with 2,600 brood mares.
+In 1889 Studebaker and Lamb formed the Crow Creek Land Company on property purchased from “Lord” Lyulph Ogilvy, second son of the ninth Earl of Airlie.
+They leased the land to the Percheron-Norman Horse Ranch, which at one point ranch was one of the largest horse operations in America, spanning 22000 acre with 2,600 brood mares.
 In 1899 the SLW Ranch partnership was formed.
 In addition to the draft horses, the ranch was home to a small herd of white-faced cattle.
 Witwer continued to purchase Hereford cattle from ranches back East until the herd was 1,500 head.
 In order to promote strong healthy cattle with desirable traits, the herd was registered and began breeding operations.

 In 1909 Witwer approached his partners with the idea of purchasing their shares in the ranch.
 The sale was completed in 1913, and over the course of the next few years the SLW Ranch operation switched exclusively to a cattle operation.
-The ranch is home to one of the oldest, continuously operating Hereford ranches in the country and the oldest registered Hereford herd in Colorado.
+The ranch is home to one of the oldest, continuously operating Hereford ranches in the country and for many years was the oldest registered Hereford herd in Colorado.
 Harvey Witwer and his wife Bertha had two sons, Stow Lathrop and Harvey E. Jr. and a daughter, Mary Frances.
 The sons became actively involved with operating the ranch and looked for ways to increase the stability and profitability of a somewhat volatile business.

 In the 1920s, at Stow's urging, the ranch became a dude ranch.
 Visitors would come from all over for a taste of the western life on a real working ranch.
 The original 12 room Ogilvy home was converted to accommodations for guests, who by the 1930s were paying $35 a week for room, board and activities.
 The income from the dudes provided money when the cattle operation took a bad turn and the 9000 acre ranch faced foreclosure.
 Stow and Harvey Jr. worked with Federal Land Bank and were able to retain approximately 3500 acre.
-The ranch continued taking dudes until 1942 and is still operating cattle in 2008.
+The ranch continued taking dudes until 1942, returning to a working cattle ranch that is still in operation today.